mpimd-csc/flexiblas/README.md

 can be installed from the package management system.
 These versions can be used instead of **FlexiBLAS**'s internal fallback implementation.
-In order to use a provided static library providing a *BLAS* API it needs to be ensured that this library is compiled with support for position independent code (`-fPIC`).
+In order to use a provided static library providing a *BLAS* API it needs to be ensured that this library is compiled with support for position-independent code (`-fPIC`).

 The *BLAS* implementation is set in the configuration procedure via
 ```
     cmake -DSYS_BLAS_LIBRARY=/absolute/path/to/liblas.a
 ```
-The *BLAS* library have to provided all functions and subroutines available in the reference *BLAS* implementation since *LAPACK* 3.0.
+The *BLAS* library has to provide all functions and subroutines available in the reference *BLAS* implementation since *LAPACK* 3.0.

 The *LAPACK* fallback implementation can be provided in the same way via